scdl-org/scdl/README.md

 * Download all songs from a user's favorites
 * Set the tags with mutagen (Title / Artist / Album = 'Soundcloud' / Artwork)

-## Old version
- * This will be the new python version of: https://github.com/lukapusic/soundcloud-dl

 ## License